Merijn0mert/VirtualHumanAI_Tensor/README.md

 - **Install packages**: Type npm install
 - **Start application**: Use command npm run dev
 - **Open application**: Go to the localhost or IP-adress in the command line.
 The application should work then
-- **Chatbot**: The first message with the chatbot could take time because he needs to generate the embedding for the data file.
+- **Chatbot data embedding**: After sending the first message it takes a while for the chatbot to react.
+This is because of the AI generating and embedding the data.
+He only needs to do this once.

 ---